Shun-Gan/ADA/README.md

 ## Inference

-We provide a inference demo  for different driver attention dataset, i.e., BDD-A, DADA-2000, DReyeVE, and EyeTrack.
+We provide a inference demo  for different driver attention datasets, i.e., BDD-A, DADA-2000, DReyeVE, and EyeTrack.

 ### Pretrained Models